jayu/nodemcu-lora-sx1276-lua/README.md

 # NodeMCU LoRa module library

-NodeMCU library for LoRa SX1276/SX1278 radio communication modules
+NodeMCU lua library for LoRa SX1276/SX1278 radio communication modules

 The library is a based on the library from https://github.com/JaapBraam/LoRaWanGateway